arkku/dotfiles/README.md

 * `gcheckoutt` or `gcotag` – check out a tag
 * `gcheckoutc` or `gcocommit` – check out a commit
 * `grebase` – select branch and rebase
+* `grebasei` – select branch and rebase interactively
+* `grebasec` – select commit and rebase interactively
 * `gmerge` – select branch and merge
+* `gmergef` – select branch and merge, no fast forward (e.g., merge a feature branch and force there to be a new commit)
+* `greset` – select a branch and reset to its state
 * `glog` – view individual commits and their logs
 * `gcherry` – cherry-pick an individual commit (this can take a branch as the first argument, other arguments are passed to the `git commit` command)
 * `gfixup` – select a commit to fix-up with a new commit
 * `grevert` – select a commit to revert
 * `gbranchdel` – select a branch to remove
+* `gmovetobranch newbranch` – move the current state to the new branch `newbranch` (also stashing any changes to working copy and moving them), then interactively pick a commit and _hard reset_ the current branch to that commit (i.e., the chosen commit is the last one to _keep_ on the current branch), then switch to the new branch (e.g., realize that the most recent commits should have been on a new feature branch, and retroactively move them to one)
 * `gtagdel` – select a tag to remove
 * `gissues` – view GitHub issues interactively (requires `hub`)
 * `gissuecommit` – select an issue and pre-populate "Closes #" into the message